-- 4.3.4.1.
-Rookie Series are non-standard series in both categories (Oval and Road) reserved for new iRacing.com members holding Rookie competition licenses.
-Rookie series are intended to be educational, allowing new members the opportunity to build skills, acclimate to the iRacing simulation software and community and the sport of internet racing. - 4.3.4.2.
-Rookie series shall typically include four race weeks.
+4.3.4.1.
+Rookie Series are standard series in both categories (Oval and Road) reserved for new iRacing.com members holding Rookie competition licenses.
+Rookie series are intended to be educational, allowing new members the opportunity to build skills, acclimate to the iRacing simulation software and community and the sport of internet racing.